GEAR IN STOCK SHIPS IN 24 HRS

 To aid in your baby’s sleep, the sound needs to be played either consistently throughout the night or have a voice activation option so that it will turn on if you baby begins to cry.
 Otherwise, you will need to turn it back on whenever your baby starts to stir.
 If you don’t, then it can become another sleep association that disappears once your baby has fallen asleep.
 Typically, I suggest setting the white or pink noise to a mid-level volume, but if your baby starts to cry, it might help to make it a bit louder until he relaxes and goes to sleep.

-A swaddle or sleep sack: Try using a full swaddle for your baby’s first three months.
+Try using a full swaddle for your baby’s first three months.
 Think burrito baby.
 Not every baby likes the swaddle, but the majority of newborn babies will sleep longer stretches when swaddled because the swaddle keeps a baby from waking up with every startle.
-There is also a swaddle called, “Swaddle Up” that allows babies to sleep in an arms-up position which many (not all) babies really like.
-The Swaddle Up 50/50 Transition Swaddle allows babies to easily suck on their hands for self-soothing.
-No matter which swaddle you choose, somewhere between three-four months of age, try to take one arm out, then eventually two.
+Somewhere between three-four months of age, try to take one arm out, then eventually two.
 You can swaddle your little one until he starts to roll from back to tummy.
 This often happens somewhere between the four-six-month mark.
 Once a baby can roll over onto his tummy, he needs to have his arms free to ensure he is in a safe sleeping position.
 At this time, you can switch to a sleep sack.
 A sleep sack is like a little sleeping bag for baby.
 It is often referred to as a wearable blanket.

-Sucking: All babies like to suck.
+All babies like to suck.
 Non-nutritive sucking (sucking without feeding) helps babies to relax and self-regulate.
 A burrito swaddled newborn will not be able to suck on his fingers, so letting him fall asleep with a pacifier is recommended by the American Academy of Pediatrics to help prevent SIDS.
 One question that parents often ask about a pacifier is, “Do you replace the pacifier in the middle of the night if your baby starts to cry?”
 The AAP states that the benefit of the pacifier as a protection against SIDS is only present when using the pacifier to fall asleep, and that parents do not need to reinsert it once it falls out.
 Depending on your baby, and how often you find yourself putting that paci back in his mouth in the middle of the night (is it one-two times or is it twenty-two times?), you can choose to replace it, or not.
 Eventually, as your baby’s fine motor skills develop, you can teach your baby how to put the pacifier back in his mouth himself.
 In addition, once your baby is no longer swaddled, then sucking can be done on fingers, thumbs and hands.
-At that time, your baby may also lull himself off to sleep while sucking on the corner of a lovie
+At that time, your baby may also lull himself off to sleep while sucking on the corner of a "lovie"

-Transitional objects: An object such as a small safe stuffed animal like a wubbanub or a lovie can be a wonderful sleep association for your baby.
+An object such as a small safe stuffed animal like a wubbanub or a lovie can be a wonderful sleep association for your baby.
 A lovie is a small blanket approximately 12” x 12” and made of light, breathable fabric.
 It helps your baby to learn how to comfort himself.
 This is because the lovie is a transitional object that takes on some of the warm, comforting qualities of mommy and/or daddy.
 Your baby or toddler sees the object as not part of his own body, yet also not totally belonging to the outside world.
 It often acts as a bridge between the baby and the parent.

 Babies, toddlers and young children use “security” objects at different transitional times.
 For example, a lovie often helps a baby to fall asleep without having to be held.
 In addition, your child may want his lovie when mom and/or dad are not available, when he is visiting a new place, or when he is teething, cranky, or has a little boo-boo.